On moduli spaces of uniformly negatively curved metrics: Introduction

+At the marked level the particular metrics in this example are also not globally bi-Lipschitz, and so the order-zero part of the topology already separates them.
+For this reason the applications below are stated on the moduli spaces.
+A diffeomorphism of a non-compact surface need not preserve a global bi-Lipschitz class, while the invariant constructed here is natural under diffeomorphisms.

-The core concept involves demonstrating the existence of a certain geodesic string counting metric deformation invariant, which uses elements of the Fuller index theory.
-Here a \emph{geodesic string} is just short for: an equivalence class of a constant speed smooth geodesic mapping $S ^{1} \to X$, under the $S ^{1}$ reparametrization action. \begin{theorem} Let $X$ be a smooth possibly non-compact manifold.
-There is functional
+We now describe a basic metric deformation invariant.
+A \emph{geodesic string} in $X,g$ will be short for: an equivalence class of a constant speed smooth $g$-geodesic mapping $S^1\to X$, under the $S^1$ reparametrization action.
+Let $\pi^*_1(X)$ be the set of non-trivial free homotopy classes of loops in $X$ (topologized with the discreet topology).
+Define